cmsplt/PLTPaperPlots/README.md

 * Figs. 12 and 13 (track luminosity VdM results): TrackLumi/PlotTrackLumiVdMPaper.C, originally derived from PLTOffline/TrackLumi2020/PlotTrackLumiVdM.C, which uses the data in TrackLumi/TrackLumiData/ for fill 6016, also originally from the same directory.

-* Fig. 15 (sample alignment procedure): PlotAlignment4444Paper.C, which takes the histograms produced by CalculateAlignment stored in the ROOT file alignment_4444_30M.root and formats them nicely.
+* Fig. 15 (sample alignment procedure): Alignment/PlotAlignment4444Paper.C, which takes the histograms produced by CalculateAlignment stored in the ROOT file alignment_4444_30M.root and formats them nicely.
 See the script for details on how the ROOT file is generated.

-* Fig. 16 (2015 alignment over time): PlotAlignmentVsTimePaper.C, originally derived from PLTOffline/plotScripts/PlotAlignmentVsTime.C, which uses the alignment data in Alignment2015/, originally from PLTOffline/ALIGNMENT.
+* Fig. 16 (2015 alignment over time): Alignment/PlotAlignmentVsTimePaper.C, originally derived from PLTOffline/plotScripts/PlotAlignmentVsTime.C, which uses the alignment data in Alignment2015/, originally from PLTOffline/ALIGNMENT.

 * *Fig. 22 (pulse heights vs. integrated luminosity)*: PulseHeights/ph_ch*_roc?.{pdf,gif}.
 Only files, still need to get the macros from Francesco.

-* Fig. 23 (background measurement): PlotBackgroundStudies.C.
+* Fig. 23 (background measurement): PLTBackground/PlotBackgroundStudies.C.
 This is currently a straight copy of the script and data in PLTOffline/BackgroundStudies; see that directory for further documentation.

 * *Fig. 28 (ML using occupancy maps)*: These plots are in MLOccupancy/.
 These consist of the original PDF and PNG from Peter; I don't have the macros for these.